Sales Growth: Do You Manage Sales Through Hindsight, or Foresight?

 How often have you looked at your sales team, or more importantly “looked back” at the sales or sales management obstacles that seem so common, constant, inevitable and expected?

-How often do you go over the same thing with the same sales people, only to find out later that you did not changed their mind, habits, routine and most importantly their results?
-How many times did you end up disappointed with the sales candidate that looked so good on paper, and interviewed so well, yet looking back failed to produce?
+How often do you go over the same thing with the same sales people, only to find out that you did not changed their mind, habits, routine and most importantly their results?
+How many times did you end up disappointed with the sales candidate that looked so good on paper, interviewed so well, yet looking back failed to produce?
 Ask yourself, are these problems occurring based on what you did upfront, or failed to recognize and act on at the time you first realized it?

 Hindsight: Understanding of a situation or event only after it has happened or developed!
 Ask yourself, what sales specific is now inevitable or now expected that will have a negative impact on your bottom line?
 What is not in place based on failure to act on it?
 Is your recent hire on the path to failure based on having not implemented real performance standards that are discussed upfront, tracked and inspected and in order to ensure success?